kanno-soe/kanno-soe/Exposition/Theory.md

 fifth-negation; the taxonomy keeps this at
 `<The ladder / its terminus; Ground-reification; emptiness-sickness>`.

-The archived Lean construction analyses a mathematical model of an *infinite* ladder, where the fourth rung onwards are negations of what cam before.
-It records what happens when a description of that closure becomes another claim.
-The infinite ladder's top is governed by `no_final_level_of_errorFree`.
-Further formal-rungs repeat the emptying of statable claims.
+The archived Lean construction analyses a mathematical model of an *infinite* ladder, where the fourth rung onwards are negations of what came before.
+It records what happens when a description of that closure becomes another claim, and further rungs repeat the emptying of statable claims.
+The infinite ladder is governed by `no_final_level_of_errorFree`.
 No statable rung supplies final-standing, and the floor remains available to the whole infinite ladder (`words_idle_at_floor`, `no_row_claim_holds_at_floor`).

 The Chinese terms provide the philosophical reading of the ladder.
 The theorem-names in this section follow the archived Ladder/Metaphysics model still cited by the taxonomy above.